particle-iot/docs/src/content/reference/device-os/firmware.md

 The brief change in state (especially when connected to a MOSFET that can be triggered by the pull-up or pull-down) may cause issues when using these pins in certain circuits.
 You can see this with the D7 blue LED which will blink dimly and briefly at boot.
 {{/if}}

+{{#if tracker-som}}
+When used as an INPUT or analog input, make sure the signal does not exceed 3.3V.
+Gen 3 devices (Tracker SoM as well as Argon, Boron, Xenon, and the B Series SoM) are not 5V tolerant!
+{{else}}

 {{#if has-nrf52}}
 When used as an INPUT or analog input, make sure the signal does not exceed 3.3V.
 Gen 3 devices (Argon, Boron, Xenon, and B Series SoM) are not 5V tolerant!